sakaki-/bcmrpi3-kernel/README.md

 The corresponding kernel configuration (derived via `make bcmrpi3_defconfig`) may be viewed [here](https://github.com/sakaki-/bcmrpi3-kernel/blob/master/config).

 > A list of all releases may be seen [here](https://github.com/sakaki-/bcmrpi3-kernel/releases).
+For an equivalent kernel autobuild for the RPi4B, please see [here](https://github.com/sakaki-/bcm2711-kernel).

 ## <a name="installation"></a>Installation